Named a class actions and torts 'powerhouse' in BTI's Litigation Outlook 2014 report

 Ms. McKeon's practice focuses on complex litigation, including class and mass actions, and civil and regulatory proceedings.
 She has more than 25 years of experience handling high-stakes, crisis litigation and investigations related to business disputes, fraud litigation, class action cases, and matters arising from or related to business combinations, including mergers, acquisitions, joint ventures, and divestitures.
 Ms. McKeon has substantial experience handling cases and counseling clients on litigation issues in the financial services and technology industries.
 Ms. McKeon has led teams in bank-related investigations and litigation, including those related to mortgage, credit card, and trust issues.
 She currently leads the Morgan Lewis team representing one of the world's largest banks in mortgage and credit card-related regulatory and litigation matters.

 Ms. McKeon served three terms on the firm's Advisory Board and has served two terms on the firm's Compensation Committee.
 She has been recognized by The American Lawyer in the category of Best Lawyers - Commercial Litigation, has been honored by The Daily Journal as one of the "Top 75 Women Litigators" and as one of the "Top 100 Lawyers in California," and is listed in The Best Lawyers in America.
+She was also honored by the Philadelphia Business Journal as one of the “2013 Women of Distinction.”
 Ms. McKeon has taught in numerous trial advocacy programs for beginning and experienced lawyers.

 Ms. McKeon was a leader in the development of alternative fee arrangements and helped pioneer several programs for clients focused on alternative fees.
 These programs have allowed Morgan Lewis to become one of a small group of firms that can manage large litigation dockets for clients under alternative fee arrangements and achieve excellent outcomes in the most complex and challenging litigation matters.